StephanStu/My-Message-Passing-Cheatsheet/README.md

 ```
 Open a browser and enter the address and port:
 * to catch the normal endpoint 0.0.0.0: This will return "Hello World".
-* to chatch the health check 0.0.0.0/health: This will return the number of calls to the normal endpoints as json-output.
+* to catch the health check 0.0.0.0/health: This will return the number of calls to the normal endpoints as json-output.